-Box Profile 32/1000 Installer Guide
+Box Profile 34/1000 Installer Guide

-32/1000 roof sheeting can be laid either left to right or right to left.
+34/1000 roof sheeting can be laid either left to right or right to left.
 If you require to lay right to left just simply turn the sheet around.
 Making sure the overlapping edge is at the start of the process ready for the next sheet to overlap the underlapped side (as shown).
 We recommend laying away from the common prevailing wind to help prevent wind whistling and water capillary.
 Please note the overlapping edge is always the unfinished castle overlapping the finished castle.

 Fixing screws are highly recommended to screw between the strengthening ribs in the valley of the sheet (as shown).
-Usually fixed in the 1st, 3rd and 5th trough (left, middle, right) to have a symmetrical appearance and a strong holding into the purlins.
+Usually fixed in the 1st, 3rd, 4th and 6th trough (left, left middle, right middle right) to have a symmetrical appearance and a strong holding into the purlins.
 Fixing in every purlin if possible but every two is adequate on short purlin spacings.